-Heading to Jamaica soon and wondering about the best places to visit in Jamaica and the best things to do?
-Then read on and find out about where to go in Jamaica+ important travel tips.
+Heading to Jamaica soon and wondering about the best places to visit in Jamaica and the top best things to do?
+Then read on and find out about where to go in Jamaica and get some important travel tips.

-Jamaica was only my 2nd Caribbean island I had visited and I had no idea what to expect but I was pleasantly surprised by the diversity and beauty the island had to offer.
-When I first arrived I was greeted by a warm “Welcome Home” a greeting almost all Jamaicans give when they hear you are visiting for the first time- I found this lovely.
+Jamaica was only the 2nd Caribbean island I had visited, and I had no idea what to expect.
+Still, I was pleasantly surprised by the diversity and beauty the island had to offer.
+When I first arrived, I was greeted by a warm “Welcome Home,” a greeting almost all Jamaicans give when they hear you are visiting for the first time- I found this lovely.

 Disclaimer: This post contains affiliate links which means I might earn a small commission when you buy a product/service via my link (at no extra cost to you).
 More about it here.

 Here are some quick tips for your trip before we discuss the best places to visit in Jamaica.

 Tips and tricks and do´s and don´ts for Jamaica

 - Don’t drink tap water, only bottled water!

 - Bartering is part of shopping locally – be sure to haggle with pricing.